Financial Assistant 2

 - Strong database development, management, report writing and querying skills; experience with InfoAssist/WebFocus reporting tools preferred.

 - Familiarity with website software (i.e. WordPress) and content management.

-This is a full-time, 12-month position with an anticipated start date of December 4, 2020.
-The main appointment will be at the Storrs campus with temporary remote work available during COVID-19.
+This is a full-time, 12-month position with an anticipated start date of June 4, 2021.
 Salary will be commensurate with qualifications and experience.

 Please apply online at https://hr.uconn.edu/jobs, Staff Positions, Search #494757 to upload a resume, cover letter, and contact information for three (3) professional references.

 Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.

 This job posting is scheduled to be removed at 11:55 p.m.
 Eastern time on April 17, 2021.